What is Marketing Analytics? Background, Tools, & Metrics

 • Data unification: You will have data coming in from many sources.
 Some platforms, such as social media, may have their own data collection that you will need to export and combine with your other information.
 Your marketing analytics software should help you unify all of that disparate data, so you can draw overarching trends from it.

-• Dashboards: Your dashboard is where you translate raw data, so you can identify trends and draw conclusions from them.
+• Dashboards: Your is where you translate raw data, so you can identify trends and draw conclusions from them.
 It should have an interface that is easy to work with.
 You should be able to customize it to get the specific insights you need for your business, campaign, or current focus.

 • Reporting: You will need to create reports to summarize findings for your own team and to present to others in your organization.
 Your software should make reports that allow you to communicate results to leadership and findings to the relevant teams at your org.
 Different businesses have different needs and focus areas, so you want software that allows you to tailor your reports to your needs instead of having rigid formats.

-• Data visualization and charts: Software should also support your creation of clear data visualizations in different formats.
-Data visualizations and charts make it easier for you to understand what the data is showing and communicate your findings.
+• Data visualization and charts: Software should also support your creation of clear data visualizations in different formats. and make it easier for you to understand what the data is showing and communicate your findings.
 Software should also allow you to download or export those charts for use elsewhere.

 • Customer segmentation: Software will allow you to segment your customer base in order to draw conclusions about various charts, channels, and demographics.